 As anyone who has a best friend knows, the foundation of such a relationship is comprised primarily of kindness and caring.
 We grew ever closer over the years, and although times and situations presented great challenges to our friendship, it has nonetheless endured and even flourished to this day.

 Now here’s where it gets really interesting: this “new best friend” I acquired in high school just happened to be a young woman!!
-She captured my heart by switching her wardrobe from jeans and smock tops to dresses and makeup.
+Through friendship she had already captured my heart; but then she captured the rest of me by switching her wardrobe from jeans and smock tops to dresses and makeup!!
 At the time, I had little clue that a woman as beautiful as this could have any interest in me; but this sudden wardrobe change became the equivalent of Cupid bonking me on the noggin with a giant 2 x 4.

 What can I say?
 Sometimes I’m a slow learner!!